BEST TROSSACHS WALKS

 West Highland Way; 90 minutes

 Not the whole 96 miles from Milngavie to Fort William obviously, rather just a lovely wee bit of Britain’s premier long-distance walk along the shores of Loch Lomond from Inversnaid (reached via a wonderful 40-minute drive twixt glen and ben).
 Following a loop through the Inversnaid Nature Reserve, a 90-minute walk ticks off Rob Roy’s Cave and a series of beautiful waterfalls, best seen from the pier below the hotel.
-Pop into Stronachlachar on the way back for cake and coffee at the Pier Cafe overlooking lovely Loch Katrine.
+Pop into Stronachlachar on the way back to marvel at lovely Loch Katrine from the Victorian Pier.

 A BIT HARDER

 You won’t find this walk in many guide books, but for so many reasons, it’s a favourite with me.
 For one thing, it’s close: the trail-head at Braeval car park is less than 10 minutes from Lochend.
-For another, it’s super easy: you can reach the top of the hill from the car park at Braeval in only about 45 minutes.
+For another, it’s quite quick to the top: you can reach the top of the hill from the car park at Braeval in only about 45 minutes.
 Mainly though, I love it because it gazes at us – and all our waterfront lodges – from across the lake, a beautiful, calming constant in our lives.
-Ma and Pa would take us up for picnics when we were kids, and the view still get me today.
+Ma and Pa would take us up for picnics when we were kids, and the view still gets me today.
 The Lake of Menteith, Stirling Castle, the Wallace Monument, Ben Ledi, the Arrochar Alps and of course the chalets – you can see them all.

-Just long enough that you’ll feel you’ve earned your tea and cake in Callander, but gentle enough that even young kids will knock it off with only a tiny moan (our neighbour’s do this walk while dribbling a football, seems to do the trick), this fab loop packs in a really dramatic river gorge, rock pools, pine forests and wonderful open moorland that could be way out in the middle of the Highlands – it’s four walks rolled into one.
+Just long enough that you’ll feel you’ve earned your tea and cake in Callander, but gentle enough that even young kids will knock it off with only a tiny moan (our neighbour’s nippers used to do this walk while dribbling a football, which seemed to do the trick), this fab loop packs in a really dramatic river gorge, rock pools, pine forests and wonderful open moorland that could be way out in the middle of the Highlands – it’s four walks rolled into one.
 Or five if you take the 30-minute detour to the top of Callander Crags.

 A PROPER YOMP

-It beckons across the water from every cabin, lodge and chalet at Lochend: impossible to resist.
-The most southerly of all 282 Munros (Scottish mountains over 3,000ft), Ben Lomond (3,248ft) is a real gentle giant.
+This Trosscahs big boy beckons across the water from every cabin, lodge and chalet at Lochend: impossible to resist.
+The most southerly of all 282 munros (Scottish mountains over 3,000ft), Ben Lomond (3,248ft) is a real gentle giant.
 A long but very gradually ascending path climbs toward the summit from the Rowerdennan village on the shores of Loch Lomond; descending via Ptarmigan Ridge is the way to go if you want to make it a bit more challenging.
 Amazing views across the scattered islands of the loch trailing off toward the Arrochar Alps.

 Ben Venue; 6 hours up and down

 Ben Venue just gets better and better as you approach from Loch Achray, first through broadleaf forest, then along a stream, then via a really beautiful traverse along the excellent path.
-As for he summit: it’s wonderfully craggy, like a proper mountain should be.
-Then it’s down, down, down for well-earned cakes the size of your heed at the Wee Blether Tearoom.
+As for the summit: it’s wonderfully craggy, like a proper mountain should be.
+Then it’s down, down, down for well-earned tea and cakes in Aberfoyle.

 MORE ACTIVITIES AROUND THE TROSSACHS